Last Updated on December 21, 2020 by Vasilis

 Climb the Clock Tower

-A must-do is to climb the Clock Tower (built in 1927), the town’s most famous landmark.
+A must-do is to climb the Clock Tower (1927), the town’s most famous landmark.
 The climb is not suitable for a stroller or very young children but if you manage to get up there with older kids, the panoramic views are fantastic!

 The Poros Archeological Museum